richard-scryber/scryber.core/docs/document_columns.rst

 Column and Alley Widths
 ========================

-Along with changing the number of column scryber also supports the use of column and alley widths that can either be set on the style or component itself.
+Along with changing the number of columns, scryber also supports the use of column and alley widths that can either be set on the style or component itself.

 Alleys are the margins between each column that defaults to 10pt, but can be specified as a single unit value, e.g. 20pt or 5mm
 (see :doc:`drawing_units` for more on scryber measurements).

-The column-widths attribute takes multiple fraction values (0.0 to 1.0), for one or more columns.
+The `column-widths` attribute (or `widths` on a style definition) takes multiple fraction values (0.0 to 1.0), for one or more columns.
 It also supports the use of the `*` character for variable width.
 If a column is not specified then it will use the remainder of the space.